 S.No.
-Environmental Issue / Managament Massuras Institutional Responsibility Component Management Measures Planning Supervision Water his own costs.
+Environmental Issue / Managament Massuras Institutional Institutional Responsibility Component Management Measures Planning Supervision Water his own costs.
 The Contractor will submit a list of source/s from where water Authority Engineer and PIU.
 The contractor will source the requirement of water preferentially permission from the Ground Water Board.
 A copy of the permissi Engineer and PIU prior to initiation of construction.
 The contractor will take all precaution to minimize the wastage of voperation. from ground wa ion will be subm iter but with prior litted to Authority 8.4 Transporting Construction Materials and Haul Road Management Contractor will maintain all roads (existing or built for the project) construction materials, equipment and machineries as précise materials to the site will be covered to avoid spillage of materials.
 All existing highways and roads used by vehicles of the contractor suppliers of materials and similarly roads, which are part of the dust/mud or other extraneous materials dropped by such vehicles.
 Contractor will arrange for regular water sprinkling as necessary roads and surfaces.
 The unloading of materials at construction sit restricted to daytime only. ed.
-All vehicles or or any of his works, will be for dust suppre s delivering fine sub-contractor or kept clear of all ssion of all such 9 Safety During Construction on 9.1 Increased Accident Risks in Work Zones - Planning for Traffic Diversions and Detours • Detailed Traffic Management Plans prepared prior to commencement of works on any section road shall be executed fully.
-Temporary diversions will be constructed with the approval of the Resident Engineer and Environmental Expert of the Authority Engineer. • Detailed Traffic Control Plans will be prepared and submitted to the Environmental Expert of the Authority Engineer for approval, seven days prior to commencement of works on any section road.
-The traffic control plans shall contain details of temporary diversions, traffic saffur arrangements for construction under traffic, details of traffic arrangement after cessation of we each day, safety measures undertaken for transport of hazardous materials and arrangement flagmen. • The Contractor will provide specific measures for safety of pedestrians and workers at night as part of traffic control plans.
-The Contractor will ensure that the diversion/detour is always maintained in running condition, particularly during the monsoon to avoid disruption to traffic flow. • The contractor will also inform local community of changes to traffic routes, conditions a pedestrian access arrangements with assistance from Authority Engineer and PIU.
-The temporator traffic detours will be kept free of dust by sprinkling of water three times a day and as required under specific conditions (depending on weather conditions, construction in the settlement are and volume of traffic). • The contractor shall make sure that adequate traffic measures are available especially not an adequate traffic measures are available especially not access are available. tal Expert of the on any section of any section of any section of any section of any session of work arrangement of arrangement of arrangement of a section is always a to traffic flow.
-If the temporary and as required settlement areas
+All vehicles or or any of his works, will be for dust suppre s delivering fine sub-contractor or kept clear of all ssion of all such 9 Safety During Construction on 9.1 Increased Accident Risks in Work Zones - Planning for Traffic Diversions and Detours • Detailed Traffic Control Plans will be prepared and submitted to the Environmental Expert of Authority Engineer for approval, seven days prior to commencement of works on any section road.
+The traffic control plans shall contain details of temporary diversions, traffic sa arrangements for construction under traffic, details of traffic arrangement after cessation of weach day, safety measures undertaken for transport of hazardous materials and arrangement flagmen. • The Contractor will provide specific measures for safety of pedestrians and workers at night a part of traffic control plans.
+The Contractor will ensure that the diversion/detour is alw maintained in running condition, particularly during the monsoon to avoid disruption to traffic flow • The contractor will also inform local community of changes to traffic routes, conditions a pedestrian access arrangements with assistance from Authority Engineer and PIU.
+The tempor traffic detours will be kept free of dust by sprinkling of water three times a day and as requi under specific conditions (depending on weather conditions, construction in the settlement and volume of traffic). approval of the stal Expert of the on any section of as, traffic safety essation of work arrangement of ers at night as a detour is always a to traffic flow.
+The temporary and as required